tamberg/pi-tastic/README.md

 Also make sure to [create and set a PSK](#create-and-set-a-psk).

-Then, to start sending and see log output of the local node.
+Then, to start sending and see log output.

     $ meshtastic --noproto